Houston Uber and Lyft Rideshare Accident Attorneys

-Because drivers for Uber and Lyft are technically “independent contractors,” there used to be some question about who was responsible when there was an accident and passengers and other drivers were injured.
-Today, state and federal law makes it clear that if you are in an accident and an “on the app” Uber or Lyft driver was responsible, the rideshare company’s insurance will have to get involved.
+There used to be some questions about who was responsible when there was an accident because drivers for Uber and Lyft are technically “independent contractors.”
+Today, state and federal law makes it clear.
+The rideshare company’s insurance will have to get involved if you are in an accident, and an “on the app” Uber or Lyft driver is responsible.

-It’s important that you get an attorney to help you with the complicated insurance filing you’ll have to undertake to get the money you need to cover your accident-related expenses.
-The Houston car accident lawyers of Gibson Hill Personal Injury want to assist you in getting compensation for your injuries and be certain that everything is done correctly.
+It’s important to get an attorney to help you.
+Filing an insurance claim with Uber or Lyft is complex.
+The Houston car accident lawyers of Gibson Hill Personal Injury want to assist you in getting compensation for your injuries.
+We will ensure that everything is done correctly.
 Call us at (713) 659-4000 for a free consultation today.

 How Rideshare Insurance Works

-Rideshare drivers use their own vehicles, and in Texas, they must carry specialized insurance that provides additional coverage when they are waiting for or carrying a passenger.
-Not all drivers can qualify for this additional insurance, and Uber and Lyft may provide the coverage for their drivers.
+Rideshare drivers use their own vehicles.
+In Texas, they must carry specialized insurance that provides additional coverage when waiting for or carrying a passenger.
+Not all drivers can qualify for this additional insurance.
+Uber and Lyft may provide coverage for their drivers.

-Period 0 is when the driver is driving their own vehicle for their own use.
+Period 0 is when the driver drives a personal vehicle.
 They must have standard Texas insurance coverage.

 Period 1 is when the driver has their rideshare app active and is waiting for a request.
-Texas requires increased coverage during this period: $50,000 per person/$100,000 liability/$25,000 property damage.
-Both Uber and Lyft provide “contingent” coverage during this period so that if the driver’s insurance rejects the claim, the driver will still be covered.
+Texas requires increased coverage during this period: $50,000 per person/$ 100,000 liability/$ 25,000 property damage.
+Uber and Lyft provide “contingent” coverage during this period.
+This means that if the driver’s insurance rejects the claim, the driver will still be covered.

 It is important for both passengers and drivers to remember that the rideshare companies’ insurance only picks up when the driver’s insurance is exhausted.
-If the cost of your injuries came to $75,000, and the driver’s insurance will cover $50,000, then the rideshare company’s insurance can only be billed for the remaining $25,000.
+If your injuries cost $75,000, and the driver’s insurance will cover $50,000.
+Then the rideshare company’s insurance can only be billed for the remaining $25,000.
 This is why the services of a knowledgeable attorney are essential.

 Parties Covered by the Rideshare Companies’ Liability

-Houston Uber and Lyft Rideshare Accident AttorneysRideshare companies are required to carry liability insurance on their drivers in case the drivers are found to be at fault in an accident and to protect the drivers if another driver is at fault and does not have insurance.
+Houston Uber and Lyft Rideshare Accident AttorneysRideshare companies are required to carry liability insurance on their drivers if they are found to be at fault in an accident and to protect the drivers if another driver is at fault and does not have insurance.
 A rideshare accident claim may involve:

 • Drivers involved in an accident where the rideshare driver was at fault